XXV - Anamnesis

 “The man who gave me the quarter at Carrolltowne Mall.”

 Victor sighed in frustration.
 “Do one for this day.”

 “Good,” Victor whispered.
 “Don’t fight them when they take you.
-You have to get out of here and let everyone know what happened and that I am alive.”
+You have to get out of here and let everyone know what happened and that I’m alive.”

 I held my hand up to the force field wall.
-It buzzed a bit, making my skin tingle.
-Victor did the same, showing our solidarity.
+The buzzing sound caused my skin to tingle.
+Victor did the same.
 Eventually I had to pull away as it began to hurt.